xapple/libcbm_runner/README.md

 Some notebooks are available from the `libcbm_py` repository, in the example directory.

+## Definitions

+- Input files (disturbances, yield, inventory) defined in `libcbm_data` contain scenarios for the activities (afforestation, deforestation, reforestation, disturbances in forest remaining forest, wood use specified in the silviculture and product_types.csv tables)

+- Scenarios are a combination of several input files defined as python code in `libcbm_runner/scenarios`

 ## Extra documentation

 More documentation is available at: